dschnare/binderjs/Reference.md

 	};

-	changed(value)

-	value - An object or binderjs property to compare.

 **property.clearMemo()**

+	clearMemo()

 Since all properties are memoized, repeated calls to the `get` operator will result in only one calculation.
 All other calls will return the memoized value.
 This method will clear the memoized value and force the next call to the `get` operator to perform a calculation.

-	clearMemo()

 **property.isDependent()**

+	isDependent()

 Determines if the property is dependent on other properties.

-	isDependent()

 **property.toString()**

+	toString()

 Returs the value of calling `toString` on the property's value.
 If the value is `null` or `undefined` then returns the empty string.

-	toString()

 **property.valueOf()**

+	valueOf()

 Returns the value of calling `valueOf` on the property's value.

-	valueOf()

 ---

-**binder.makeBinding()**
+**BINDER.makeBinding()**

+	makeBinding(source, sink, [type])

+	source - The binderjs property that will be the source of the binding. sink - The binderjs property that will be the sink of the binding. type - The type of binding ('once', 'oneway', 'twoway'[default]) return - A new binding object.

 Creates a binding between two disjoint (i.e. completely independent) binderjs properties.